 - organic solar cells, and

-Our homepage gives a short overview on our ongoing research.
-For more detailed information please take a look at our publications.
+Our homepage gives a brief overview of our ongoing research.
+For more detailed information please take a look at our list of publications.
 In case you are interested in working in our team or collaborating with us, please contact us directly.

-How does the morphology of a host:dopant system effect its doping efficiency?
-We are working on answering this and related questions in close collaboration with our partners from Heidelberg University (Prof. Annemarie Pucci, Prof. Rasmus Schröder) and TU Darmstadt (Prof. Wolfram Jaegermann).
+How does the morphology of a host dopant system affect its doping efficiency?
+We are working on finding an answer to this and related questions in close collaboration with our partners from Heidelberg University (Prof. Annemarie Pucci, Prof. Rasmus Schröder) and TU Darmstadt (Prof. Wolfram Jaegermann).
 We investigate in particular the model system CBP:MoO3.

 Our activities in the field of doped organic semiconductors are funded by the Federal Ministry of Education and Research (BMBF) within the project InterPhase (FKZ 13N13656).

-Surfaces and interfaces have tremendous influence on the performance of electronic devices.
-That might be even more so for organic electronics than for silicon based technologies.
+Surfaces and interfaces have a tremendous influence on the performance of electronic devices.
+This might apply more to organic electronics than to silicon-based technologies.
 Thus, the controlled modification of organic/inorganic and organic/organic interfaces is of high importance.
-One approach we are pursuing in this direction is making use of self assembled monolayers to control the barrier height and wettability of organic/inorganic interfaces.
+One approach we are pursuing in this direction is making use of self-assembled monolayers to control the barrier height and wettability of organic/inorganic interfaces.

 Our activities in the field of interface modifications are funded by the BMBF within the project InterPhase (FKZ 13N13656).